Lee (brand): Manufacturing

 In 1981, 240 factory workers in Greenock, Scotland, staged a sit-in in protest against plans to move the factory to Northern Ireland.
 What was planned as a one-night protest continued for seven months.
+The protest became recognised as a gender issue and part of working class social history, as women led the workers union, and peacefully deferred the shut-down for a number of years.

+Anniversary events are still held to mark the protest.
+On the 30th anniversary, MSPs in the Scottish Parliament, debated a motion to "salute the workers for capturing the imagination of the whole country and achieving a landmark victory against a US multinational", and on the 40th anniversary in 2021, Greenock local government held a commemorative dinner of fish and chips (which was what had been brought to feed sit-in workers).
+In 2026, The National Theatre of Scotland and Tron Theatre released a touring play, by Frances Poet Stand & Deliver: The Lee Jeans Sit-In.

 As of 2005, Lee Jeans have been manufactured by Arvind Mills, in a number of small factories in Chamarajanagar, India.
 About 60,000 workers produce 5,000 pairs of jeans a day.

 Advertising

 In the 1930s "The Great Lee Success Story" advertisements were launched that led to Lee's slogan "The Jeans that Built America".

 Within the United States, the company spends more than $40 million per year on advertising.
 In 2009, Olson was appointed as the lead interactive agency for the American brand and redesigned their website.
 Barkley Inc. had previously handled interactive advertising for the brand.
 Arnold Worldwide continues to provide offline advertising services for the brand.